lennartj/jguru-codestyle/src/site/markdown/modules.md

 >
 > [Albert Einstein?](http://quoteinvestigator.com/2011/05/13/einstein-simple/ "Einstein quote")

-The Nazgul Framework provides a development model built around separation-of-concerns. by dividing development into [Nazgul Software Component ("NSC")](software_components.html) modules consisting of collaborating maven projects, we recieve improved overview and better architecture.
+The jGuru Codestyle provides a development model built around separation-of-concerns. by dividing development into [Nazgul Software Component ("NSC")](software_components.html) modules consisting of collaborating maven projects, we recieve improved overview and better architecture.
 Even small projects benefit from dividing their public API into one project and their implementation